 I think deep down it was because I know this meeting in a student driver car was not an emotional awakening for her.
 Was not this earth shattering, life memory that would stick with her for a decade and longer.
 Would not be a dog-eared page in her autobiography of memories.
 That was the magic that I didn’t want dispelled.
 That is the magic that has kept it bookmarked for so long.

 It’s that magic that makes me say thank you to her, even today.
 I’ll never know who you are.
 I’ll never know your dreams, your fears, your loves, your hates.
 I’ll never trace the line of your jaw with my finger tips or feel the brush of your hair under my chin but all of those feelings, all of that intimacy I felt pour into me in that one gesture.
 It helped a 17 year old young man more than you will ever, could ever, know.

-Thank you for giving that young man that last glance.
+Thank you for giving that young man that one, last glance.